ThanasisTs/maze_RL/game/README.md

 ## Human Input
 The human input is given to the system through the keyboard arrows and can be either discrete or continuous.
 Discrete input means that every key stroke produces one action.
 For another action, the human needs to release the button and press another one (or the same).
-Continuous input means that a human action is given as long as a key is pressed.
+Continuous input means that a new human action is given as long as a key is pressed.
 For a pressed key, a new action will be available every ~15ms.

 ## Experiment
 In the experiment.py the main functions for running the game exist